 All children are impacted by the decisions made in connection with the divorce.
 Keep in mind that as much as you keep your children involved in the case and up to date on what is happening here, kids cannot possibly have the same level of understanding about your custody matters as you would as an adult.
 The same goes twice as much for special needs children.
-Depending on what impairment or disability your child is suffering from, he or she may not be able to emotionally or intellectually grasp your case's issues on any level whatsoever.
+Depending on what impairment or disability your child is suffering from, they may not be able to emotionally or intellectually grasp your case's issues on any level whatsoever.

 The first challenge that I would like to bring to your attention regarding child custody and special needs children is how to plan for meaningful Visitation periods for both parents after a custody case and period it can be challenging enough as it is to transition a family into my living in separate households and to share custody.
-However, that transition maybe even more difficult for your family given That you have a special needs child.
+However, that transition may be even more difficult for your family, given That you have a special needs child.

 Transitioning your special needs child into a visitation and possession plan

 For instance, I have seen parents struggle with a child's situation, not visiting the non-primary conservator parent.
-This is the parent who has every other weekend Visitation And who typically does the picking up and dropping off each weekend.
+This is the parent who has every other weekend Visitation and typically does the picking up and dropping off each weekend.
 When your special needs child does not want to come out and see you for the weekend visitation are Friday, this can create a great deal of heartache for the parent and difficulty when it comes to building a relationship with that child.

 What you want to happen Is to have an order in place that clarifies when a parent can be held responsible for the child's failure to come for weekend visitation and when the needs of that special needs child take precedence over a single weekend of visitation.
 The more specific in order can be when these missed visitation periods can be excused and how makeup days of visitation will be determined in the future would go a long way towards determining how successful your court order post-divorce life will be.